Bnei-Baruch/vh-wsp/README.md

 ## 🤝 Contributing

-When adding new services or dependencies:
+When adding new services or dependencies to the workspace:

-1. Update `docker-compose.yml`
+1. Update `docker-compose.yml` with new services
 2. Add service-specific tasks to `Taskfile.yml`
 3. Update environment variables in `env.dev`
 4. Add initialization scripts if needed